-The Board addressed this case as two separate issues.
-First, the Board addressed the Provider's Medicare dual eligible bad debt claims in which the Provider claimed it was unable to enroll in the State Medicaid program of Oklahoma due to its designation as a Long Term Care Hospital (LTCH).
-The Provider alleged that, since it was unable to be enrolled and certified as a Medicaid provider, it was also unable to receive a billing number in order to submit and received remittance advices (RAs).
+The second issue addressed by the Board were those Providers located in Pennsylvania, for the fiscal years prior to 2012, in which the Providers claimed they were unable to enroll in the State Medicaid program due to their designation as a Long Term Care Hospitals (LTCHs).
+The Board determined from a review of the record that the State of Pennsylvania, prior to 2012, did not recognize, nor reimburse, LTCHs and, accordingly, the Providers were unable to bill and receive remittance advices (RAs).
 On this issue, the Board found that the facts in this case created an exception to the "must-bill" policy and reversed the MAC's adjustment of the bad debts.
 The Board cited the settlement agreement referred to the brief filed in the case of Community Hospital of Monterey Peninsula v.
-Thompson

-(Monterey) to create an exception to the must-bill policy in this case.
+Thompson (Monterey)4 to create an exception to the must-bill policy in this case.
 The Board stated that the Provider was in a similar situation to the Providers referenced in the Monterey brief who were excluded from the must-bill requirement because of their designations as either community mental health centers (CMHCs) or institutions for medical diseases (IMDs) and, thus, the same exception should apply in this case.
 In addition, the Board supported its decision to reverse the adjustments by referring to the "Catch-22" language provided in Cove Assocs.
 Joint Venture v.
 Sebelius, 848 F. Supp.
 2nd 13, 28 (D.D.C.
 2012), asserting that requiring an individual provider to take legal action against its own state is not a viable means for the provider to receive bad debt reimbursement.
-Lastly, the Board claimed that bad debt payments made in years prior by the contractor on similar dual eligible bad debt claims "constitutes an explicit or affirmative agency action on policy" in which the MAC exempted the Provider from the must-bill policy by accepting alternative documentation.
+Lastly, the Board claimed that bad debt payments made in years prior by the contractor on similar dual eligible bad debt claims "constitutes an explicit or affirmative agency action on policy" in which the MAC exempted the Provider from the must-bill policy by accepting alternative documentation.5